-One-time Health and Safety (Repairs and Maintenance) funding flows under detail code A375 - Health and Safety as it appears in the Program Description Schedule and Budget Schedule of your child care service agreement/amendment.
+One-time Health and Safety (Repairs and Maintenance) funding flows under detail code A375 - Health and Safety as it appears in the Program Description Schedule and Budget Schedule of your child care service Agreement/amended agreement.

 Approved Health and Safety (Repairs and Maintenance) funding flows to your First Nation in two separate payments.
-First Nations that receive approval for 2020-21 Health and Safety (Repairs and Maintenance) funding are required to submit the following documents before the ministry can provide each health and safety payment:
+First Nations that receive approval for 2021-22 Health and Safety (Repairs and Maintenance) funding are required to submit the following documents before the ministry can provide each health and safety payment:

-- Payment 1: 75% of the total approved Health and Safety funding amount will flow upon receipt and processing of the signed child care agreement/amendment by the ministry. - Payment 2: 25% of the total approved health and safety funding amount will flow upon receipt and processing of the completed "Statement of Conformity and Attestation Form" by the ministry indicating that the approved project(s) have been completed.
+- Payment 1: 75% of the total approved Health and Safety funding amount will flow upon receipt and processing of the signed five-year Agreement by the ministry or after an updated 2021-22 Budget Schedule that includes the funding is made available to the First Nation and has been processed by the ministry. - Payment 2: 25% of the total approved health and safety funding amount will flow upon receipt and processing of the completed "Statement of Conformity and Attestation Form" by the ministry indicating that the approved project(s) have been completed.
 If the expenditure on a health and safety project is less than the approved funding amount, the ministry will adjust your 25% payment to reflect this underspending.